 #1 – Financial Lease

 In Financial Lease, all rights and the obligations of the ownership is transferred to (the business) Lessee and for any duration.
-The value of the asset is shown on the balance sheet of the lessee as a liability or an asset during the agreement period, whereas the rent is treated as an expense and debited to Profit and loss account.
+The value of the asset is shown on the balance sheet of the lessee as a liability or an asset during the agreement period, whereas the rent is treated as an expense and debited to the Profit and loss account.
 Lessee is wholly responsible for the maintenance of the asset during the agreement period.

 #2 – Hire Purchase

 In Hire Purchase, a finance company here called lessor purchases the asset on behalf of Lessee (the business).
 In this option, the asset is owned by the lessor till the last payment is made and during the final payment, the lessee is given the option of purchasing the equipment at a nominal rate.
 The value of the asset is shown on the balance sheet of the lessee as a liability or an asset during the agreement period, whereas the rent is treated as an expense and debited to the Profit and loss account.